-ANTI-PIRACY AND ANTI-COUNTERFEITING ATTORNEYS
+ANTI-COUNTERFEITING AND ANTI-PIRACY ATTORNEYS

-- Search & seizure procedures
+- Search and seizure intelligence driven operations;

-- Lodging complaints with law enforcement agencies
+- Lodging complaints with border authorities and other law enforcement agencies;

 - Participating in training of law enforcement agencies;